We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 Cataract Surgery

-We have 2 convenient eye care locations in Lancaster and Willow Street, PA to serve you.
+We have 2 convenient eye care locations in Lancaster and Willow Street, PA, to serve you.
+If you are looking for cataract treatment in Lancaster, PA, or the surrounding areas, contact us today!

-When you begin to develop cataracts, you may initially see little effect on your vision.
+You may initially see little effect on your vision when you develop cataracts.
 Your eye care professional may tell you that you have a cataract, but you may not even recognize any vision problems.
 At worst, you may notice slightly blurred vision.
 However, cataracts may cause light sources to be too bright or cause headlights coming in your direction to glare much more noticeably.
 Other cataract symptoms include:

 • Your color vision seems faded